How Dimmers Save Energy

 Do dimmers really save on energy use?

-Key to answering this question is understanding how dimmers really work.
+The key to answering this question is understanding how dimmers really work.

-Many consumers, and even a few electricians, think that dimmers work by converting unused electricity to heat at the dimmer switch.
+Many consumers and even a few electricians think that dimmers work by converting unused electricity to heat at the dimmer switch.

-It’s true that many old rotary dimmers worked this way; they were rheostats that took the excess energy when dimmed and converted it to heat.
+It’s true that many old rotary dimmers worked this way.
+They were rheostats that took the excess energy when dimmed and converted it to heat.

 Today’s dimmers use a “Triac Switch”.
 When dimmed, these switches cut the flow of power to a light fixture up to 120 times a second.

-And dimmers do save.
+Yes, dimmers do save.
 Dimming your lights an average of 50 percent can cut your electric use a whopping 40 percent over time and make your bulbs last 20 times longer!